-Christensen capitalizes all property and equipment with a cost greater than \$5,000 and an estimated useful life in excess of one year.
-Property and equipment, including income-producing property, are recorded at cost or, if donated, at the estimated fair value on the date of the gift.
+Christensen capitalizes all fixed assets with a cost greater than \$5,000 and an estimated useful life in excess of one year.
+Fixed assets, including income-producing property, are recorded at cost or, if donated, at the estimated fair value on the date of the gift.
 Depreciation and amortization are calculated using the straight-line method over the estimated useful life of the asset, ranging from three to 20 years.